Adedoyin-Emmanuel/methane-cli/README.md

 3. Make your changes and commit them
 4. Push your changes to your fork
 5. Create a pull request :)

+Please star this repo if you find it useful.
+Also share the good news with your community.

 ## License 🧐